chef/chef-web-docs/content/ctl_kitchen.md

 In general, use the `test` subcommand to verify the end-to-end quality of a cookbook.
-Use the `converge` and `verify` subcommands during the normal the day-to-day development of a cookbook.
+Use the `converge` and `verify` subcommands during the normal day-to-day development of a cookbook.

 Syntax
 ------